crusoebirkhead/sdr-agentic/prd.md

 Assumptions
 Customers will have a website with a form that can be configured to send data to a webhook.

-Customers will have the necessary permissions and ability to provide API keys and grant OAuth access for required services (Google Suite, LLM provider, etc.).
+Customers will have the necessary permissions to grant OAuth access for required services (Google Suite, Microsoft 365, etc.).

 The primary language for lead communication will be English for the MVP.